Joan Ingilby

 Joan Alicia Ingilby MBE (11 December 1911 – 27 October 2000) was a British poet, historian and collector.
 Her books recorded life in the Yorkshire Dales and she was a co-founder of a museum founded on the artefacts that she and Marie Hartley had collected.

 Life

 Ingilby was born at Sleningford Grange in North Stainley on 11 December 1911.
 Her parents were Marjorie Cecily (born Phelips) and Lieutenant-Colonel John Uchtred Macdowall Ingilby.
-Her father was related to the family who own Ripon Castle.
+Her father was related to the family who own Ripley Castle.
 Ingilby was sent to Norfolk for her education.
 She was a poet and her work was published in Country Life and Time and Tide.